 |Daily Lab Exercises* (5 @ 10 pts. each)||† 50||______|

-Lab Quizzes:† Each lab quiz will cover material to be covered that day in lab.
-Questions will be preseneted in a variety of formats which may include: multiple choice, matching, fill-in-the-blank, and/or short answer/essay.
+Lab Quizzes:† Each lab quiz will cover material from the lab exercise to be done that day to ensure that students have prepared for class by reading the lab exercise beforehand.
+No make-ups are allowed for missed quizzes except for documentable emergencies (see below).
+It will consist of 5-10 questions in a variety of formats which may include: multiple choice, matching, fill-in-the-blank, and/or short answer/essay.

 Daily Lab Exercises:† Each laboratory exercise requires documentation, graphing, and analysis of data; dissections, identifications, and/or completion of relevant questions to be answered.
-Points are for the student physically being in the lab and actively completing the assignment (not copying from lab partners) and canít be made up in the case of an absence.
-They are due at the end of class and must be initialed by the lab instructor, unless otherwise instructed, to receive full credit.
-Points will be deducted for failure to get the exercise signed.
+Points can only be earned by students physically being in the lab and actively completing the assignment (not copying from lab partners); labs canít be made up in the case of an absence.
+Your lab instructor will determine how points will be awarded.

 *Lab Station Statement:† Lab stations will be assigned during the first week of lab.† It is the studentís responsibility to maintain a clean and organized lab station.† Failure to return lab material and equipment to the proper location will result in reduction in participation points to be determined by your instructor.† This includes the cleanliness of glassware and proper storage of lab supplies.

 The letter grade for the course will be determined from the following scale: